HarmonizedMRI/B0shimming/README.md

 julia> cd("julia")
 julia> include("example.jl")
 ```
-(When running the first time, precompilation is needed which takes a few minutes.)
 Each panel in the output image shows the field map (in Hz) before (left) and
 after (right) 2nd order shimming of a cylindrical jar phantom:
 ![output of examples.jl](resources/out.png "Example")